Bükkszentlászló

-Miskolc-Bükkszentlászló (Stará Huta) is a small village in Borsod-Abaúj-Zemplén county, Northern Hungary.
+Miskolc-Bükkszentlászló (Stará Huta) is a small village in Borsod-Abaúj-Zemplén county of Northern Hungary.
 It is surrounded by the Bükk Mountains.
-Since 1981 has been a part of the city of Miskolc.
+Since 1981, has been a part of the city of Miskolc.

 History

 The area has been inhabited since ancient times; archaeological findings indicate that Celtic tribes settled here.
 The village itself isn't too old when compared to other Hungarian towns and villages; it was founded in the 18th century as the first of four villages inhabited by the glassworks workers of the area.

-In the 18th century the owners of the Diósgyőr estate decided that it would be useful to build glassworks factories, since the area is rich in wood.
+In the 18th century, the owners of the Diósgyőr estate decided that it would be useful to build glassworks factories, since the area is rich in wood.
 Since almost no one in Hungary knew anything about glass making, they invited Czech, Slovak, Polish and German workers.
 The glass manufacturing began in 1712–1713.
 The village came into being around this time, and for a long time it was inhabited by Slovaks and Germans only.
 Its name was Hutta, from the word huta meaning glassworks.

-In 1755 another village was founded, and to avoid confusing he two, the residents named it New Huta, while the older village was named Old Huta.
+In 1755, another village was founded, and to avoid confusing he two, the residents named it New Huta, while the older village was named Old Huta.
 New Huta is called Bükkszentkereszt today.

-In 1940 the village took the name Bükkszentlászló, which refers to the Bükk mountains and to King Ladislaus I, the patron saint of the village's church.
+In 1940, the village took the name Bükkszentlászló, which refers to the Bükk mountains and to King Ladislaus I, the patron saint of the village's church.

-In 1981 Bükkszentlászló was annexed to Miskolc, it was the last village annexed to the city in the Socialist era of Hungary when many villages were annexed to nearby cities.
+In 1981, Bükkszentlászló was annexed to Miskolc, it was the last village annexed to the city in the Socialist era of Hungary when many villages were annexed to nearby cities.